British Museum Act 1902

-The British Museum Act 1902 (2 Edw 7 c.
-12) was an Act of Parliament of the Parliament of the United Kingdom, given the royal assent on 22 July 1902 and repealed in 1963.
+The British Museum Act 1902 (2 Edw.
+7. c.
+12) was an act of the Parliament of the United Kingdom, given the royal assent on 22 July 1902 and repealed in 1963.

 In order to alleviate the storage problems at the British Museum in London, England, it empowered the trustees to remove "newspapers and other printed matter which are rarely required for public use" to a new storage building at Hendon, on the condition that suitable arrangements were put in place for these materials to be consulted at the main buildings on request.
 These are to be found in the British Library Newspapers section located in Colindale.

+Legacy

-The Act was repealed by the British Museum Act 1963.
+The whole act was repealed by section 13(5) of, and the fourth schedule to, the British Museum Act 1963.